lettersnail v0.0.1 — a simple email notification helper.

 so I would not forget them if I move to another server.
 You could realize

-, but it is a bit clumsy if want to quickly write a
+most of this with atd, but it is a bit clumsy if want to quickly write a

-message, plus I’d totally forget to copy /var/spool/at
+message, plus I’d totally forget to copy /var/spool/at.

-is not meant to be a daemon.
+lettersnail is not meant to be a daemon.
 It should be executed regularly by a

 cron job or other method.
-For the date
+For the date parameter it also supports having a

 specific time, which acts as a “not before” constraint.
 If you run your cron